 If a student believes that nonacademic criteria have been used in determining his or her grade in a course, he or she may follow the following procedures.
 Nonacademic criteria are criteria not directly reflective of academic performance in the course.
 This includes discrimination on political grounds or for reasons of race, religion, sex, or ethnic origin.
 Appeals to the Educational Policy Committee shall be considered confidential.
 Neither any member of the committee nor the Academic Senate Office shall release any information about the appeal except as specifically provided in the Grade Appeals Regulation.

 The student must attempt to resolve the grievance with the instructor within the first month of the following regular academic quarter.
 If the grievance is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the department chair or equivalent, who shall attempt to adjudicate the case with the instructor and the student within two weeks.
-If the grievance still is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the provost of the college, the dean of Graduate Studies, or the dean of the School of Medicine, who shall attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
+If the grievance still is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the provost of the college, the dean of Graduate Studies, the dean of the School of Medicine, or the dean of the Skaggs School of Pharmacy and Pharmaceutical Sciences, who shall attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
 If the grievance is not resolved to the student’s satisfaction by the provost or dean, the student may request consideration of the appeal by the Educational Policy Committee (hereinafter called the Committee) according to the procedures outlined below.
 This request must be submitted before the last day of instruction of the quarter following the quarter in which the course was taken.

 The student’s request for Committee consideration should include a written statement outlining the nature of the grievance, including copies of any and all documents in his or her possession supporting the grievance.
 The submission of the statement to the Committee places the case before it and restricts any change of the challenged grade to a change initiated by the Committee, unless the Committee determines that all other avenues of adjudication have not been exhausted.